prof-rossetti/intro-to-python/exercises/web-app/checkpoints/7-integration.md

     return jsonify(results)
 ```

 Register these new routes, restart your server, and view the API routes directly from the browser to see the JSON responses.
+Customize the zip code via URL params.
 You've created your own API.
 Nice!